 Why You Might Need Police Reports as Evidence in a Texas Injury Case

-Police reports play a vital role in many injury cases, even if they do not make it into evidence in a trial.
 One way our Texas personal injury lawyers can use your police report is to generally build up your case with useful information.
 For example, details about how the accident occurred and who was present might be contained within the report.
 We can use this information to find other admissible evidence.

 Police reports based on information from other witnesses rather than direct observations made by the officer are generally inadmissible.
 In such instances, we can use the report to find evidence admissible under the Texas Rules of Evidence.
 For example, police reports are often based on the information provided by eyewitnesses rather than the officers writing the report.
 While the report itself might be inadmissible if we cannot admit it under an exception, we might still be able to find the witnesses who provided the information and get them to testify.

 Another important reason we should try to get your Houston police report admitted into evidence is that it is very persuasive.
 Police reports are often compiled during thorough investigations, and jurors tend to trust law enforcement officials.
-Our Houston personal injury attorneys can help you admit the police report into evidence or find other ways to utilize it to your advantage.
+Even if we can only use the report in a limited capacity as evidence in a civil trial, it may be enough to sway the jurors to your side.

 Call Our Texas Personal Injury Lawyers for a Free Case Review